Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Simulation Results

-Thus we have to distinguish individual migration matrices $P_{t}$, from the population migration that can be or not adjusted by taking into account the newly created firms.
-When the newly created firms are taken into account, the migration matrix will be indexed as $P^{a}_t$.
+Thus we have to distinguish individual migration matrices $P_{t}$, from the population migration that could be adjusted by taking into account the newly created firms.
+When the newly created firms are taken into account, the migration matrix is indexed as $P^{a}_t$.